MicrosoftDocs/Microsoft-MPI/MPI/microsoft-mpi-release-notes.md

 ## MS-MPI v6 (May 2015)

 MS-MPI v6 is the successor to the MS-MPI v5 redistributable package (released in November 2014).
-Download MS-MPI v6 from the Microsoft Download Center.

 ### New features